Ellen “Nelly” Ternan at 19, a year after meeting Charles Dickens.

 Dickens turned out to be quite masterful in shaping his public image, even well after his death.
 The beloved Dickens of a Christmas Carol didn’t just happen, he needed producing and stage managing.
 To that end, he blackmailed, wrote in code, used pseudonyms and most of all, burned anything incriminating and ordered others to do the same.
 His daughter Kate, writing much later to George Bernard Shaw, said she looked forward to letters surfacing “in which the real man is revealed, minus his Sunday clothes and all shams, and with his heart and soul burning like jewels in a dark place!
 I say there may be such letters and they may be one day given to the world” (quoted by Tomalin, p.
 236).
 As it turned out she underestimated the extent of her father's control.

-The Iron Lady), to give us a life not so much invisible as willfully erased.
+But history, like family, is an unruly thing.
+When Tomalin began to fill in the missing pieces, there were plenty of clues to be found.
+Ralph Fiennes takes up this material, as adapted by screenwriter Abi Morgan (The Iron Lady), to give us a life not so much invisible as willfully erased.
 Tomalin’s Invisible Woman reads like a detective story; the drama lies in piecing together the evidence into the most likely scenario.
 What does it mean for a Victorian couple to disappear to France, as Dickens and Nelly appear to have done?
 She posits that Ternan became pregnant and was spirited away to a morally flexible Gallic retreat, rather a tradition for English gentlemen of the period.
 Financial records for leases and sums of money under false names, frequent appointments with “N” in a lost appointment book?
 Along with testimony from Dickens’ children, several of whom made sure to go on the record before their deaths, the story of Dickens and Nelly Ternan began to take shape.

 While covering the same material, Fiennes movie takes a somewhat different approach.
 His film, detailing the somewhat mercenary arrangements of an influential Victorian figure, plays out against our expectations for a love story, specifically one about an artistic couple bucking convention.
 There’s not much transcendent here, the film makes clear, and Dickens alone had sufficient power to alter conventions to his own needs.